 Looking for the latest blogging statistics and trends?
 You are in the right place.

 Blogging and content marketing are highly integrated and central pieces of many digital marketing campaigns.
-This is why I’ve included key social media stats, search and SEO stats and even general internet usage statistics.
+This is why I’ve included all the key blogging statistics alongside social media stats, search and SEO stats and even general internet usage statistics.

-All to give you a better statistical overview of the blogging industry in the year 2019.
+All to give you a better overview of the blogging stats and industry trends in the year 2019.

 There are more than 4 billion people on the internet